-The licence fee for the current licence was \$2,000, and the licence commenced on 9 January 2014.
-This fee indexed by CPI would now be \$2,166.
-Increasing lease and licences fees by CPI is consistent with the City's management of leases and licences, and therefore it is proposed that Council grant the new licence subject to the payment of a one-off licence fee of \$2,166.
+The licence fee for the current licence was \$2,000.
+It is therefore proposed that Council grant the new licence subject to the payment of a one-off licence fee of \$2,000.

 There will be no other cost implications for the City as a result of the grant of this licence.